-Unfortunately, the internet is filled with false information and information that doesn’t offer any depths to it.
+Unfortunately, the internet is filled with false information and information that doesn’t offer any depth to it.
 Thus, it becomes very difficult to find a solid source for the Hyperledger tutorial.
-That’s why I’ll be bringing you the jam-packed Hyperledger tutorial to help you understand how the technology works.
+That’s why we’ll be bringing you the jam-packed Hyperledger tutorial to help you understand how the technology works.

 So, let’s get started.

 Excited to learn the basic and advanced concepts of Hyperledger Fabric?
 Enroll Now in Getting Started with Hyperledger Fabric Course

 Linux Foundation first came up with the concept of Hyperledger.
 It’s an umbrella project and also open-source.
 More so, it comes with loads of free tools and frameworks for you to try out.
 Basically, these tools, libraries are made for enterprises and developers to help them build a new blockchain solution based on that.

 Also, you get access to a very large community that will help you out in terms of developing new revolutionary technologies.
 Anyhow, Hyperledger came into existence back in 2015, and it came a long way with 16 new projects under it.

 However, only 7 projects are active at present.
 If you want to learn about these, you’d have to use the Hyperledger tutorial.
 Let’s check out the fundamentals of this platform in this Hyperledger tutorial guide.

 Build your identity as a certified Web3 & Blockchain expert with 101 Blockchains’ Web3 & Blockchain Certifications designed to provide enhanced career prospects.